albertogiunta/ReadIT/README.md

 - [albertogiuntadev@gmail.com](mailto:albertogiuntadev@gmail.com)

-Distributed under the GPU license.
+Distributed under the GPL license.
 See ``LICENSE`` for more information.

 ## Contributing